ahmadirfanx/fullstack-react-assessment/README.md

 - **Homepage with Typewriter Effect**: Features an additional homepage with welcoming text using a typewriter effect, engaging users from the start.
 - **React Router**: Utilizes React Router for SPA experience, with a main route ('/') and a users directory page ('/users').
 - **Lazy Loading of Images**: Implements lazy loading for images within the users directory, ensuring images are loaded efficiently and only as needed, further optimizing performance.
 - **ESLint Configuration**: Follows the recommended linting setup to ensure code quality, readability, and consistency across the project.
 This includes enforcing rules for TypeScript and React, promoting best practices and preventing common errors.
+Refer to the ESLint documentation and the `.eslintrc.json` file in the project root.
+- **Search Functionality**: Implements a sleek, expandable search bar allowing users to search through the user directory dynamically, enhancing the usability and interactivity of the application.

 ## Running the Project